 Troubleshooting Ops Manager for VMware vSphere

-This guide provides help with diagnosing and resolving issues that are specific to Pivotal Cloud Foundry (PCF) deployments on VMware vSphere.
+This guide provides help with diagnosing and resolving issues that are specific to PCF deployments on VMware vSphere.

-For infrastructure-agnostic troubleshooting help, refer to Diagnosing Problems in PCF.
+For infrastructure-agnostic troubleshooting help, see Diagnosing Problems in PCF.

 The following sections list common issues you might encounter and possible resolutions.